brycewray/hugo-site/content/posts/2021/07/better-notifications-preside-email-app.md

 20. First, we'll test the notification process which that MailMate bundle will handle:
 	- In MailMate, select any email.
 	- Click **Commands** in the MailMate menu bar.
 You should see **Preside** among the options, thanks to that PresideNotify MailMate bundle you installed.
 	- From it, select **SendNotification**.
-That should send a test notification---complete with your chosen audio!---to your Preside app.[^glitch]
+That should send a test notification --- complete with your chosen audio! --- to your Preside app.[^glitch]

 [^glitch]: If the test notification failed, make sure you have notifications enabled for Preside.
 If you do, that means something went wacky above, so go back and make sure you didn't mistype something someplace.
 Remember that every character should be entered exactly as shown.
 Copy/paste is your friend.